Amourspirit/python_ooo_dev_tools/docs/src/utils/context/lo_context.rst

     # get fonts of second document
     With LoContext(lo_inst=doc2.lo_inst):
         # the context is changed to the second document.
-        # As soona a the LoContext block is exited, the context is restored to the first document.
+        # As soon as the LoContext block is exited, the context is restored to the first document.
         fonts =  Info.get_fonts()

 .. seealso::

-    :py:meth:`ooodev.utils.info.Info.get_font`
+    :py:meth:`ooodev.utils.info.Info.get_fonts`

 Class Declaration